Joint Admission Medical Program

 - Personalized mentoring

-- Guaranteed admission to a participating Texas medical school IF all criteria are met
+- Guaranteed admission to a participating Texas medical school IF all criteria are met prior to and during the program

 - Scholarships to attend medical school